rht-labs-events/summit-lab-2018-doc/scenario0/README.md

 Dashboard: ETCD
 ```

-In this lab we will see how loss of the [etcd](https://coreos.com/etcd/docs/latest/faq.html) quorum can impact Platforms behaviour and how we can recover from it.
+In this lab we will see how loss of the [etcd](https://coreos.com/etcd/docs/latest/faq.html) cluster quorum can impact the OpenShift Container Platforms behaviour and how we can recover from it.
 We will also provide pointers to material for future readings when planning real life DR situations.

-`etcd` stores the persistent master state while other components watch `etcd` for changes to bring themselves into the desired state. `etcd` can be optionally configured for high availability, typically deployed with 2n+1 peer services.
+`etcd` stores the persistent OpenShift Container Platform (OCP) master state while other components watch `etcd` for changes to bring themselves into the desired state. `etcd` can be optionally configured for high availability, typically deployed with 2n+1 peer services.
 For further details, you can read the `What is failure tolerance?` section of [this page](https://coreos.com/etcd/docs/latest/faq.html) at your own leisure.

 In this lab `etcd` runs co-hosted with the OpenShift Container Platform (OCP) masters.
 Before you start, open the Grafana dashboard `ETCD` and inspect monitoring data for the `etcd` cluster.